Tourism and Communication (11323.2)

 - Attempt every assessment item.

-Attendance at tutorial is not compulsory but is an opportunity for clarification and assistance regarding the content and assignments.
+Attendance at tutorials is not compulsory, but is an opportunity for clarification and assistance regarding the content and assignments.
+Note there is group work and tutorials will provide opportunities for group discussion on unit content, materials and assignments.

 Required IT skills